Skip to main content

 Overview

 Lamina’s public Apps API uses workspace-scoped API keys.
+The canonical public path is /v1/....
 Send the key with either:

 x-api-key: lma_your_api_key